Over-the-Air Federated Learning: Rethinking Edge AI Through Signal Processing: Blind Over-the-Air Federated Learning

 \section{Blind Over-the-Air Federated Learning}

-This approach eliminates the need for CSIT by allowing devices to transmit model updates at a constant power level, regardless of their channel conditions, a feature commonly referred to as \textit{blindness}.
-Notably, this strategy is in complete harmony with traditional wireless system designs, where constant-power, channel-agnostic transmission is widely used.
-In contrast, CSIT-aware AirFL introduces additional complexity due to the need for accurate CSIT and dynamic power control.
-Beyond simplifying system requirements, blind transmission offers several practical advantages: it maintains average energy consumption regardless of channel variations, avoids expanding the dynamic range of transmitted signals---thereby simplifying hardware and reducing costs---and eliminates the risk of performance degradation from channel estimation errors that can lead to unpredictable signal distortions at the receiver.
-An additional advantage is that all devices contribute to the aggregation process, thereby maximizing the inclusion of locally trained models in the global learning update.
+This approach avoids CSIT-based power control by allowing devices to transmit model updates at a constant power level, regardless of their channel magnitudes, a feature commonly referred to as \textit{blindness}.
+Notably, this strategy is in harmony with traditional wireless system designs, where constant-power, channel-agnostic transmission is widely used.
+In contrast, CSIT-aware AirFL introduces additional complexity due to the need for accurate transmitter-side channel adaptation and dynamic power control.
+Beyond simplifying system requirements, blind transmission offers several practical advantages: it maintains average energy consumption regardless of channel variations, avoids expanding the dynamic range of transmitted signals---thereby simplifying hardware and reducing costs---and reduces the risk of performance degradation from inaccurate pre-compensation.
+An additional advantage is that all devices can contribute to the aggregation process, thereby maximizing the inclusion of locally trained models in the global learning update.

-Two main variants exist within this approach: fully blind, which operates without any CSIT, and partial-phase-aware blind, where each device has access to a limited channel phase information only.
-The fully blind approach, which can rival the performance of CSIT-aware approach, emphasizes post-processing \textit{equalization} as its central design element.
+Two main variants exist within this approach: fully blind AirFL, which operates without CSIT, and partial-phase-aware blind AirFL, where each device has access only to limited channel phase information.
+The fully blind approach emphasizes receiver-side post-processing and high-dimensional \textit{equalization} as its key design element, whereas the partial-phase-aware approach uses limited phase compensation to prevent destructive sign inversions.